ZhanLiang06/FYP-Suicidal-Ideation-Detection-UsingDL/README.md

-# FYP-Suicidal-Ideation-Detection-UsingDL
+## FYP-Suicidal-Ideation-Detection-UsingDL
-Degree Final Year Research Project
+### Degree Final Year Research Project

+To run the scripts again:
-Setup a Python 3.11.13 environment
+1. Setup a Python 3.11.13 environment

-Install all the libraries using command (the library list at BMCS3413_FYP_SourceCode_LauZhanLiang/env_packages.txt) Now you have done setting up the environment
+2. Install all the libraries using command (the library list at BMCS3413_FYP_SourceCode_LauZhanLiang/env_packages.txt)

+3. Now you have done setting up the environment

-Now you can str8 away run the scripts
+4. Now you can straight away run the scripts

 Alternatively:

-Upload the scripts on google colab
+1. Upload the scripts on google colab

-Upload the required dataset to the google colab runtime Make sure that you use L4 GPU
+2. Upload the required dataset to the google colab runtime

+3. Make sure that you use L4 GPU

-Make sure that you use runtime version 2025.11
+4. Make sure that you use runtime version 2025.11

-Run the whole notebook
+5. Run the whole notebook